 One of the skin-care ingredients we love—it’s in our Rescue + Relief Spray—is white water lily.
 If you’ve ever seen one, you know it’s pretty to look at.
 In fact, it was often the subject of Claude Monet’s paintings because of its delicate beauty.
 Today, it’s frequently used as an ornamental addition to water gardens.

 The benefits of this plant go far beyond its appearance, though.
-It’s been used in traditional medicine for hundreds of years, with recent research showing it has soothing and anti-inflammatory properties.
+It’s been used in traditional medicine for hundreds of years, with recent research showing it has soothing, anti-inflammatory and skin renewal properties.

 What is Water Lily?